JJ/nodeo/index.md

 to generate a browser-ready evolutionary algorithm based on the `classic` version.

-### Running an evolutionary algorithm

-There's a simple evolutionary algorithm in the `app` directory,

-	cd node_modules/nodeo
-	node app/ea.js

-or

-	node app/classic-ea.js

-for the version with a bit more complicated data structures and no cached fitness function (lighter on the memory front).

 ## Problems?
 Questions?

 Please use [GitHub issues](https://github.com/JJ/nodeo/issues) and I'll try to help you.
+Can't guarantee I'll be in Gitter, but if that's your thing, please go ahead and try it, I'll arrive eventually.